pydio/pydio-doc-howto/3_macOS_install.md

-_This guide explains how to install and congigure Pydio Cells on macOS_.
+_This guide explains how to install and configure Pydio Cells on macOS_.

 Cells comes as a self-contained binary that can be directly run.
 The only hard requirement is a recent MySQL server.
 You can use either MySQL (5.7 or 8) or MariaDB 10.3+, both are available in Homebrew.